 - MS in Information Technology

-Choosing which program is right for you, of course, depends upon your ultimate career goals and aspirations.
+Of course, choosing which program is right for you depends upon your ultimate career goals and aspirations.

-At the University of San Diego we offer a 100% online Master’s of Science in Cyber Security Operations and Leadership and an on-campus Master of Science in Cyber Security Engineering degree that can be completed in as little as 20 months.
-Visit our program page to learn more about our nationally ranked program.
+The University of San Diego offers a 100% online Master’s of Science in Cyber Security Operations and Leadership and an on-campus Master of Science in Cyber Security Engineering degree that can be completed in as little as 20 months.
+A quick conversation with an enrollment advisor is a great way to explore your options.